tinchit0/la-quiniela/README.md

 You can use all the third-party libraries you want as long as they are available in the PyPI repositories (that is, as long as you can install them with ```pip```) and you explicitly add them in ```requirements.txt```.

+Needless to say, the model is not expected to get all the results right, far from it.
+Football is (luckily) highly impredictable.
+If the model gets about 40%-50% right, you can already consider to be great.

 ### Data

 The data is provided as a SQLite3 database that is inside the ZIP file.
 This database contains the following tables: